How to Apply & Enroll

 If you are transferring from another college and do not plan to enroll in an English or math course or a course with an English or math prerequisite, then proceed to step 3.

-High school students participating in the College Connection Concurrent Enrollment Program are not required to go to the College Orientation.
-However, they are welcome to go and gather more information about the college.
+High school students participating in the College Connection Concurrent Enrollment Program are not required to complete the College Orientation.
+However, they are welcome to do so to gather more information about the college.

-Step 4: Counseling Services and Your First Semester Student Educational Plan
+Step 4: Meet with a College Counselor and Get Your First Semester Educational Plan

 After completing the orientation, you will have access to Counseling Services at College of San Mateo.
 Students who participate in the College Connection High School Concurrent Enrollment Program do not have access to CSM counselors and must use their high school counselors for enrollment and registration approval.